labkip/labkip/README.md

-- 👋 Hi, I’m @labkip
-- 👀 I’m interested in UX design
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: graphic design is my passion
+ graphic design is my passion

 <!---
 labkip/labkip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.